 4. Take a Chilling Jack the Ripper Tour

-One of the most popular tourist attractions in the East End has to be a Jack the Ripper tour.
-There are many agencies that run these tours daily but I was lucky enough to be invited by Triple.co to join the Ripper Vision Tour.
+There are many agencies that run these tours daily but I was lucky enough to be invited by to join Triple .co to join the Ripper Vision Tour.
 This tour is a cut above the rest as it is the only one where the guides use hand-held projectors to display images onto buildings, walls and doors to really bring the gruesome story of Jack the Ripper to life as you walk around.

-I went on the 7:30 pm tour; there’s another one at 2:30pm but I thought it would be much more chilling to do this tour in the dark, I was definitely correct on that assumption.
-Myself and about 20 other people met up with our guide, outside the Whitechapel Art Gallery next to Aldgate East Underground Station.
+I went on the 7:30 pm tour; there’s another one at 2:30 pm but I thought it would be much more chilling to do this tour in the dark, I was definitely correct on that assumption.
+I, and about 20 other people, met up with our guide, outside the Whitechapel Art Gallery next to Aldgate East Underground Station.
 Our guide, Jonny, was dressed in period costume which immediately set the scene for the upcoming tour.
-He told us he’d been running Jack the Ripper tours for 15 years but had been interested in it since he was just 7 years old; needless to say he was extremely knowledgable on the subject and equally enthusiastic.
+He told us he’d been running Jack the Ripper tours for 15 years but had been interested in it since he was just 7 years old; needless to say he was extremely knowledgeable on the subject and equally enthusiastic.

 5. Have a Curry

 You’ll be spoilt for choice of excellent places to eat in the East End but one thing you really can’t miss eating whilst visiting is a curry.
-The area is well known for it’s curry houses and you shouldn’t be hard pushed to find yourself a mouth-watering curry or a ‘ruby murry’ as it’s known in Cockney rhyming slang.
+The area is well known for its curry houses and you shouldn’t be hard-pressed to find yourself a mouth-watering curry or a ‘ruby murry’ as it’s known in Cockney rhyming slang.

 Brick Lane is known to many tourists as the ‘curry mile’ in the East End and for good reason as each side of the road is lined with curry house, after curry house.
 This is where most people who don’t know the area will head for a curry.
 However, speak to many a local and they’ll tell you that Brick Lane curries generally aren’t that amazing and there are far better places nearby.